 - egg yolks (for brushing)

-Warm up 2 cups of water to 115F and pour in a mixer bowl.
+- Warm up 2 cups of water to 115F and pour in a mixer bowl.
 Sprinkle the yeast over the water.
-Add the sugar, melted butter, 2 cups of flour and whisk until all ingredients are mixed well.
+Add the sugar, salt, melted butter, and 2 cups of flour and whisk until all ingredients are mixed well.

 What Eggs Do in Yeast Bread - Leaf.tv